-The Story of Civilization was written for use with students in grades one through eight although it is probably most appropriate for grades two through six.
+The Story of Civilization series is written for use with students in grades one through eight although Volume I is probably most appropriate for grades two through six and Volume II is likely best for grades three through eight.
 The idea is that you will cycle through the four volumes in chronological order over four years, possibly going through them a second time when your children are four years older.
 Which of the additional resources you will use depends upon the ages of your children as well as your own preferences.

-The 335-page core textbook for Volume I: the Ancient World intersperses historical fiction with the actual history, with the author clearly delineating when he shifts into storytelling.
-This makes the book especially suitable as a read-aloud even though older children can read it themselves.
-It would be possible to use the core textbook entirely on its own without any of the other resources if that suits your purposes.
+The core textbooks intersperse historical fiction with the actual history, with the author clearly delineating when he shifts into storytelling.
+This makes the books especially suitable as read-alouds even though older children can read them by themselves.
+You can even use the core textbooks entirely on their own without any of the other resources if that suits your purposes.

-For parents who lack time to read the book aloud, or for children who want to listen a second or third time, a set of seven audio CDs presents the entire book.
-Voice actor Kevin Gallagher reads the book against a dramatized background of subtle music and sound effects.
-The CDs run a total of 8.5 hours.
+These are substantial books with over 300 pages each.
+For parents who lack time to read these books aloud, or for children who want to listen a second or third time, sets of audio CDs present the entire contents of each book.
+Voice actor Kevin Gallagher reads each book against a dramatized background of subtle music and sound effects.
+Volumes I and II each have a set of seven audio CDs that run about 8.5 hours each.

 Video lectures running about ten minutes per chapter are presented by Phillip Campbell himself.
 Lectures review key points and characters from each chapter.
 Campbell adds occasional explanations that go beyond the text plus a few graphics and visual aids.
 While he sometimes references the historical fiction stories in the lectures, you will want to read the full stories in the text.
 Immediately after each lecture, the video presents some review questions and activities that the family can try to answer together or in competition with one another.
 (Lectures are streamed from TANhomeschool.com.)

-The teacher’s manual is essential if you want to do anything more than just read the text.
+The teacher’s manual for each volume is essential if you want to do anything more than just read the text.
 It guides the use of the activity manual as well as all other lesson activities.
 You can’t use the activity book without the teacher’s manual.

 Each chapter section of the teacher’s manual begins with five comprehension questions that should be used orally.
 (Answers are included below each question.)
 Next are narration exercises.
 The teacher’s manual has simple headings such as “Chariots” and “The Hittites” for two narration topics followed by a paragraph or two of a sample narration.
 This lets parents know what type of information students should be retelling based on what was covered in the chapter.
 You could ask for either oral or written narrations.
 Other activities vary from chapter to chapter.
 There are one or more craft projects for each chapter.
 Most but not all chapters have one map activity and one coloring page.
 Make-and-eat snack projects and drawing activities show up in some chapters.
 The occasional drama projects seem better for students beyond fourth grade.
 Other activities such as writing a riddle poem, taking a poll and graphing the results, and a water displacement science experiment are representative of a few other types of activities that show up just once or twice.
 You should not try to complete all of these projects.